rubys/wunderbar/README.md

 * `_svg`: insert svg namespace
 * `_math`: insert math namespace
 * `_coffeescript`: convert [coffeescript](http://coffeescript.org/) to JS and insert script tag
+* `_import!`: insert markup with indentation matching the current output
 * `xhtml?`: output as XHTML?

 Note that adding an exclamation mark to the end of the tag name disables this